michaelpawlus/fundraising_analytics/rfm_scoring/README.md

 This is the RFM script that is the basis for the chapter in the R Book on RFM scoring.

-A sample dat aset is included for practicing
+A sample data set is included for practicing